Samsung Galaxy Note 9 review: top smartphone, but ...

 No outstanding performance

-The performance of the Samsung Galaxy Note 9 is basically okay.
-Apps start lightning fast and the overall operating speed is pleasantly high.
-Even with Asphalt 9 or Oceanhorn, the smartphone had absolutely none Protrouble.
-There were only a few wobbles in the animations from time to time, which I think is due to the software.
+The performance of the Samsung Galaxy Note 9 is generally OK.
+Apps start up very quickly and the overall operating speed is pleasantly high.
+The smartphone also had no problems with Asphalt 9 or Oceanhorn.
+There were just a few wobbly animations now and then, which I think is due to the software.

 Unfortunately, I have to say that the performance is not really outstanding.
 Because anyone who read my review of the Honor 8X knows that I pretty much said the same words there on this subject.
 There is hardly any difference, especially in everyday life.
 And the Honor 8X with an RRP of 250 euros is a lot cheaper than the Note 9 here from Samsung.